w-yue/arion-dp-2/cn/readme.md

 optional, Arion-DP gateway works with/without this submodule, the difference is without *CN DP notification* submodule, the extra OAM information in incoming packets are silently ignored.

-The CN and Arion work and tested on Ubuntu.
-With CN tested on Ubuntu 18.04+ and Arion works and tested on Ubuntu 22.04.
+The *CN DP notification* works with Arion DP framework and tested on Ubuntu.
+With CN runing on Ubuntu 18.04+ and Arion DP on Ubuntu 22.04.

 ## Prerequisites